genouest/genouestaccountmanager/README.md

 Plugins are stored in plugins directory, there are examples available.
 Basically a plugin must react on user activation/deactivation, provide an Angular template and react on user update or plugin action.
 It must return a promise and always be successful (resolve, no reject).

+For manager2, plugin templates need to be defined in manager2/src/app/plugin/plugin.component.ts and declared in app.module.ts.

+The *admin* parameter of plugin definition specifies if plugin is linked to user (in user panel and linked to user lige cycle) or a global plugin that will be shown in *admin* menu (not linked to user life cycle)

 ## Testing

 With env variable *export gomngr_auth=fake*, one can disable authentication password verification (**FOR TESTING ONLY**)